ktomk/pipelines/README.md

 Check the version by invoking it:

     $ build/pipelines.phar --version
-    pipelines version 0.0.1
+    pipelines version 0.0.19-1-gbba5a43

 ### Todo

-- Support for private Docker repositories
+- Support for private Docker repositories - especially when pulling all images (especially TODO: `--docker-pull` for offline use)
-- Caches support, first of all for Composer to better handle offline scenarios
+- Caches support, first of all for Composer to better handle offline scenarios in PHP context (as this is a PHP tool)
 - Check Docker existence before running
 - Stop at manual steps (`--no-manual` to override)
-- Run specific steps of a pipeline (only)
+- Run specific steps of a pipeline (only)  to put the user back into command
 - More accessible offline preparation (e.g.
-  `--docker-pull-images`)
+  `--docker-pull-images` or better `--docker-pull`)
 - Write section about the file format support/limitations
 - Pipeline file properties support
     - clone (1)